valeperi/Programming-Robot-Battle-Game/README.md

 - Each robot has 3 lives and starts with 0 score

 #### Missile:
-Each robot can shoot a missile if and only it is "Ready", that is if the previous one shooted has reached the border of the battle field
+Each robot can shoot a missile if and only the missile is "Ready", that is if the previous one shooted has reached the border of the battle field

 #### Collision:
 Two types of collision are handled